Offshore Oil Rigs & the Jones Act

 Workers’ Compensation: In a workers compensation claim, it doesn’t matter if the employee,

-eligible to collect
+claims are eligible to collect

 disability benefits and have their